estasz/GNN-QGNN-FraudDetection/README.md

 * The QGNN model consists of a single SGConv layer, followed by ReLU actication.
 * A single-qubit quantum layer is used, implementing RX and RY gates, followed by a dense layer, and a sigmoid activation for fraud classification.
-* The QGNN model is trained for 200 or 280 epochs, optimized using Adam, with BCELoss or FocalLoss as the loss function, and a learning rate of 0.01.
+* The QGNN BCELoss model is trained for 220 epochs, optimized using Adam, has BCELoss as the loss function, a weight decay of $1e^{-4}$, and a learning rate of 0.01.
+* The QGNN FocalLoss model is trained for 280 epochs, optimized using Adam, has FocalLoss as the loss function with any Alpha value and a Gamma value of 5.5, and a learning rate of 0.01

 <a name="top"></a>
 <div align="center">